This post may contain affiliate links – full disclosure – read here

 How Long Does Honeycomb Last?

 Honeycomb will last for a very long time.
-Of course, honey does not spoil as long as it is protected from moisture.
-The same applies to honey in comb.
+Just like regular liquid honey, as long as it is protected from moisture – it lasts indefinitely.

 Can You Freeze Honey in the Comb?

 Do you have a larger amount of honeycomb that you want to preserve for a longer time?
-If so, freezing is the best option.
+If so, freezing is the best long term honeycomb storage option.

 Wrap the piece of honeycomb tightly in several layers of plastic wrap – or seal it in an airtight freezer container.